RoyTuesday/tetrelementis/README.md

 Testing for Safari is pending
 Should operate normally in IE 9 and 10, but the scripts may not load correctly in IE 8 /play 56k

-## Development
-While first learning JavaScript, but before learning Git workflow, I spent some extra time building a Tetris clone in the browser.
-Early on, I decided to distinguish my version by assigning a chemical element to each Tetris block (or 'tetromino').
-After several weeks, I had a functional, if clunky, game with a twist of Chemistry.

-The more I learned about JavaScript, the more I realized my resulting game needed a total rehaul.
-Rather than start a new Git repository with no history of my work (or worse, continuing to work _without_ version control) I resolved to start over!

 ## Version History